 How much does food cost at a wedding?

-What is the cheapest food to serve at a wedding?
+What is the most budget-friendly food to serve at a wedding?

 Still interested in serving more substantial plates?
 Limit your reception meals to food stations or heavier appetizers.
 With themed areas such as prime rib cutting stations or expanded salad bars, you can still offer delectable options with a luxurious flair.